 In an effort to meet the needs of a diverse student body, Forest Hills offers the Experience Program to provide necessary support and educational services to all students in grades 7-12 who experience difficulty with a traditional high school setting due to social or academic concerns, attendance issues or medical reasons, among others.
 The goals of the program are to meet student needs, increase the number of students graduating on time and reduce the district’s suspension/expulsion rate.

 Based upon Ohio’s New Learning standards, the Experience Program provides a structured individual and small group setting that combines APEX online learning system with counseling and support services as needed.

 The following are brief descriptions of the three pathways within the Experience Program and a general profile of the student each serves.
-For a more detailed explanation or to set up a meeting to discuss options, please feel free to contact a school counselor or John Eckert, Special Programs Coordinator, Culture and Climate, 513-231-3600 ext 2947 or email@example.com.
+For more information or to set up a meeting to discuss options, please read this brochure or contact a school counselor or John Eckert, Special Programs Coordinator, Culture and Climate, 513-231-3600 ext 2947 or email@example.com.

 * Re-teaching opportunity due to the small group environment

-* Students prefer online learning in a home environment.
+* Students achieve success through online learning in a home environment

-* Students required to attend regularly scheduled face-to-face meetings with a teacher for instruction and remediation, test and exam completion, work completion and course pacing requirements
+* Students attend regularly scheduled, face-to-face meetings with a teacher for instruction and remediation, test and exam completion, work completion and course pacing

 * Opportunity to graduate early